silverstripeltd/demo-project/README.md

 This repository contains a SilverStripe project used to demo on SilverStripe Cloud Platform.

-This is the `add-articlepage-fields branch` - Adds Date, Teaser and Author fields to the article page.
+This branch is `add-articlepage-fields branch` - Adds Date, Teaser and Author fields to the article page.

 The other branches below are used to demonstrate changes in the CMS, introduce bugs and action deployments on the platform.